 If you know anything about Marijuana you know that THC is what gets you high.
-Although, THC is an active compound in Marijuana (Cannabis) it's also in Hemp.
-The most famous product that the Hemp plant produces is Cannabidiol (CBD).
+Although THC is the active compound in Marijuana, it's also in Hemp.
+The most famous product that the Hemp plant is known for is Cannabidiol (CBD).
 A lesser-known fact is that the Hemp plant can also produce Delta 8 THC.
 Here is a brief History of Delta-8 THC.

 Delta-8 THC Research

 Though it may not be considered a cannabinoid that is quite as prominent as its famed relative Delta-8 THC, researchers have conducted many experiments to discover the effects of Delta-8 THC.
 However, the majority of the experiments were reported using mice, and not humans.

 Despite limited research due to restrictions, a lot of headway has been made in an effort to discover the potential of Delta-8 THC, much of it being consumers that have reported their personal experiences.

 In 1974, researchers used a trio of cannabinoids on mice, which included Delta-9 THC, Delta-8 THC, and CBD.
 The test, which was conducted by the National Cancer Institute, discovered the effects THC has by using the cannabinoids in mice.
 The study was originally conducted to prove that THC harmed the immune system; however, to much surprise, they ended up discovering something completely different.

 What was discovered instead of Delta-8 THC causing harm to the immune system, was that the cannabinoid possessed cancer-killing abilities.
 While the tests were conducted using Delta-9 THC, the tests also incorporate Delta-8 THC on different occasions.